 Aromatherapy is known to have a positive effect on mood.
 In addition to being an effective antidepressant, some essential oils can also help improve your attitude towards certain situations.
 If stress is depriving you of precious sleep, you’ll be happy to know that essential oils also help in improving sleep.
 There are different kinds of essential oils that can help you relax.
 You can try getting a massage with lavender essential oil.

 No matter how bad your problems are, a nice soak in the tub will help melt your worries away.
-You can even increase the benefits by adding Epsom salt to your bath.
-Mostly made from Magnesium and Sulfate, Epsom salt can help you feel more calm and relaxed.
+You can even increase the benefits by adding Epsom salt to your bath water.
+Mostly made of magnesium and Ssulfate, Epsom salt can help you feel calmer.
 This will help you forget about the problems that are stressing you out.

 Remember what we said about essential oils?
-You’ll be happy to hear that our Anxiety Relief Epsom salt bath contain Ylang Ylang, Frankincense, Lavender, & Chamomile to help reduce stress and ease tension in the mind and body.
-You will get to enjoy the numerous aromatherapy benefits while enjoying your bath as well.
+You’ll be happy to hear that our Mind Calming Bath Soak contains ylang-ylang, frankincense, lavender, and chamomile essential oils to help reduce stress and ease tension in the mind and body.
+You will get to enjoy the numerous aromatherapy benefits while enjoying your bath.